An Asymptotic Orthogonality Relation for ${\rm GL}(n, \mathbb R)$: Auxiliary results

 (meaning that $a$ and $b$ satisfy \eqref{eq:choice-of-a} and \eqref{eq:choice-of-b}, respectively), then, letting $B$ be the function defined in Theorem~\ref{th:ITRnaBound},

 where

 \end{lemma}

 \begin{proof} We first note that although the bound $B(x)\geq x$ holds for any $x\in \R$, for any $\eps>0$, $B(x) \geq x+\frac12-\eps$ provided that $x$ is sufficiently close to a half integer.
-Lemma~\ref{lem:even-odd} (as justified in Remark~\ref{rmk:AplusB}) asserts that if $n$ is even then $n-1$ elements from the set of all the possible values of $a_k$ and $b_k$ are indeed within $\eps$ of a half integer, and if $n$ is odd then $n-2$ of values have this property.
+Lemma~\ref{lem:even-odd} (as justified in Remark~\ref{rmk:AplusB}) asserts that if $n$ is {odd} then $n-1$ elements from the set of all the possible values of $a_k$ and $b_k$ are indeed within $\eps$ of a half integer, and if $n$ is {even} then $n-2$ of values have this property.
 Hence,